neonkore/Nunicode/README.md

 * Encode Unicode characters into UTF string
 * Collate encoded UTF strings (full unicode collation backed by DUCET)
 * Correctly casemap Unicode characters ("Maße" -> "MASSE")
-* Collation tailoring (all contractions, "ｫー" < "ぉゝ", backward accent ordering, etc)
+* Collation tailoring in nul10n (all contractions, "ｫー" < "ぉゝ", backward accent ordering, etc)

 Unicode is not only character set, but also specification of different